billboyles/Empyrion-Workshop-Backup/README.md

 ### Troubleshooting

-Ensure you have Python 3.6 or higher installed and have installed the required Pytyhon modules.
-Verify you are selecting a folder to which you have write permissions in which to backup the files.
-Check that your Steam ID is correct.
+Check the following:
+1. You have Python 3.6 or higher installed
+2. You have installed the required Pytyhon modules
+3. You have write permission to the backup folder
+4. You have read permission on the Steam workshop and Empyrion blueprint folders
+5. Your Steam ID is correct
+6. The online title of the build matches that of the local epb and jpg files

 Please feel free to create an Issue or make a Pull Request.
 I'll respond as soon as possible.